The cast of Stranger Things are unsurprisingly talented musicians

 Photo: Netflix

-The daughter of iconic actors Uma Thurman and Ethan Hawke, Maya is taking the route of actor-cum-musician, while leaving her famous father to be the author of the family.
+The daughter of iconic actors Uma Thurman and Ethan Hawke, Maya is taking the route of actor-cum-musician, while leaving her famous father to be the author of the family, and her younger brother, Levon, to follow her path as an actor.

 Initially struggling during her earlier years at school due to being dyslexic, Maya was sent to a school that didn’t grade but focussed on creative subjects instead (sounds like a dream).
 From there, she decided to follow in her parents’ footsteps and dip her toes in the pool of acting.

-I’ve saved the best for last.
-Joe has an unfair advantage: he’s got a few years on his castmates and has therefore been making noise for longer.
+Joe has an unfair advantage: similar to Charlie, he’s got a few years on his castmates and has therefore been making noise for longer.

 He started releasing music under the pseudonym Cool Cool Cool before playing the guitar in psychedelic-rock band Post Animal.
-Although he leant his vocals to their second album, a year after he left (presumably wanting to pursue solo ventures).
+Although he lent his vocals to their second album a year after he left to focus on a solo career, and his new role in Stranger Things, which forced him to relocate to Atlanta, Georgia, away from Chicago and the band.

-After leaving, he self-released his debut single Roddy under Djo, graduating to a psych-pop sound.
-That same year (2019), he released his debut album — the same album he’d written while working at a restaurant before securing the coveted role of Steve in 2015.
+After leaving, he self-released his debut single, Roddy, under new pseudonym Djo, graduating to a psych-pop sound.
+That same year (2019), he released his debut album — the same album he’d written while working at a restaurant before securing the coveted role of Steve Harrington in 2015.

 Previous